kevinstory/kevinstory/README.md

 - 👋 Hi, I’m @kevinstory
 - 👀 I’m interested in vuejs
 - 🌱 I’m currently learning graphql
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate and explore career opportunities
-- 📫 How to reach me kevinstory@gmail.com
+- 📫 How to reach me kevinstory@gmail.com or yourjs.dev

 <!---
 kevinstory/kevinstory is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.